samanta-anupam/Computer-Vision-Assignment/README.md

 ## HW4: Segmentation
 Perform semi-automatic binary segmentation based on SLIC superpixels and graph-cuts:

-Given an image and sparse markings for foreground and background Calculate SLIC over image
+Given an image and sparse markings for foreground and background.
+Calculate SLIC over image.

-Calculate color histograms for all superpixels Calculate color histograms for FG and BG
+Calculate color histograms for all superpixels.

+Calculate color histograms for FG and BG.

-Construct a graph that takes into account superpixel-to-superpixel interaction (smoothness term), as well as superpixel-FG/BG interaction (match term)
+Construct a graph that takes into account superpixel-to-superpixel interaction (smoothness term), as well as superpixel-FG/BG interaction (match term).

-Run a graph-cut algorithm to get the final segmentation
+Run a graph-cut algorithm to get the final segmentation.

 "Wow factor":
-Make it interactive: Let the user draw the markings for every interaction step recalculate only the FG-BG histograms, construct the graph and get a segmentation from the max-flow graph-cut, show the result immediately to the user (should be fast enough).
+Make it interactive: Let the user draw the markings . for every interaction step . recalculate only the FG-BG histograms,
+construct the graph and get a segmentation from the max-flow graph-cut,
+show the result immediately to the user (should be fast enough).

 ## HW5: Structured Light

 Goal is to reconstruct a scene from multiple structured light scannings of it.

-Calibrate projector with the “easy” method
+Calibrate projector with the “easy” method .
-Use ray-plane intersection
+Use ray-plane intersection .
-Get 2D-3D correspondence and use stereo calibration Get the binary code for each pixel - this you should do, but it's super easy Correlate code with (x,y) position - we provide a "codebook" from binary code -> (x,y) With 2D-2D correspondence
+Get 2D-3D correspondence and use stereo calibration .
+Get the binary code for each pixel - this you should do, but it's super easy .
+Correlate code with (x,y) position - we provide a "codebook" from binary code -> (x,y) .
+With 2D-2D correspondence .
-Perform stereo triangulation (existing function) to get a depth map
+Perform stereo triangulation (existing function) to get a depth map .

-Add color to 3D cloud
+Add color to 3D cloud .
-When finding correspondences, take the RGB values from "aligned001.png" Add them later to reconstruction
+When finding correspondences, take the RGB values from "aligned001.png" .
+Add them later to reconstruction .
-Output a file called "output_color.xyzrgb" with the following format "%d %d %d %d %d %d\n"%(x, y, z, r, g, b) for each 3D+RGB point
+Output a file called "output_color.xyzrgb" with the following format .
+"%d %d %d %d %d %d\n"%(x, y, z, r, g, b) . for each 3D+RGB point .